joannesong/AC-Android/lessons/recyclerview/RecyclerView_update.md

 * Make your list scroll horizontally
 * flesh out your view holders. (add images!)
 * add buttons to your view holder and make something cool happen when a button is clicked!

+#### Bonus!!!

+* Add an OPTIONS MENU button which adds a new item to the RecyclerView
+* Add a button to the ViewHolder that opens a new activity and displays the information from the item
+* Add a button to the ViewHolder to share some text from the item via an implicit intent.